New top-quality gastro-intestinal supplement.

 Gut Feeling consists of natural ingredients:

-- Vitamin B2 and biotin contribute to healthy skin and mucous membranes and support the intestinal epithelium.
+- Vitamin B2 and Biotin contribute to healthy skin and mucous membranes, Vitamin B2 has cellprotective properties.

 - Bifidobacterium Longum is a bacteria developed by the University of Leuven in Belgium and is resistant to stomach acid and the bile salts in the duodenum.
 Gut Feeling contains 20 x 109 (20 billion) bacteria per capsule.

-- LactoSpore® is a sporulating probiotic bacteria (Lactobacillus Acidophilus) that contributes to bowel health.
+- LactoSpore® is a sporulating probiotic bacteria (Lactobacillus Acidophilus).
 It is resistant to stomach acids and the bile salts in the duodenum.
 Lactobacilli become activated in the intestines.
 The product has a long shelf life thanks to these spores.
 Normally the capsules are often kept in a conventional medicine jar which results in the fact that most lactobacilli become deactivated within a week.
 By including these spores by Re-Age and packaging each individual capsule in a separate blister pack, we can guarantee the long shelf life and stability of this product.
 Gut Feeling contains 2 x 109 (2 billion) spores per capsule.

-- Aloe vera is used for various supportive and protective purposes.
+- Aloe Vera is used for various supportive and protective purposes.
 It is good for bowel function, helps digestion and promotes a normal stool*.